-What would the digital experiences which today are central to users’ lives look like if they weren’t embodied in a touchscreen slate?
-Google’s Glasses project provides an obvious answer by virtue of the fact it has been much in the news recently.
-The interest around smart watches at Mobile World Congress might provide another clue.
+How would the digital experiences central to users’ lives change if they weren’t embodied in a touchscreen slate?
+Google’s Glass project provides an obvious answer by virtue of the fact it has been much in the news recently.
+The interest around smartwatches at Mobile World Congress might provide another clue.

 Neither feel quite right though.

-For anyone not living in the tech bubble, Google Glasses carry an uncomfortable air of the cyborg.
-The watch examples I have seen at Mobile World Congress are just smaller, wrist-mounted versions of the same UIs we’ve seen on smartphones for years.
+For anyone not living in the tech bubble, Google Glass carries an uncomfortable air of the cyborg.
+The watch examples I have seen at Mobile World Congress are just smaller, wrist-mounted versions of the same UIs we’ve had on smartphones for years.

 Yet design agency Fjord has made wearables a major theme of its conversation here at MWC, with CEO Olof Schybergson commenting on the issue in the media.
 Speaking with the creative director of another large agency, he posed the question to me: “What if we are seeing the end of the smartphone here at MWC?
 What would personal computing look like outside that form?”